 Budget allocation for homeless service We maximise our budget allocation for homeless services.
-We are proactive in bidding and securing additional Government funding for schemes where there is opportunity and work closely with other Hampshire councils to achieve this.
-By increasing access to temporary accommodation, we have significantly reduced the need for costly B&B. There has been no cold weather placements made into B&B since the night shelter opened. into bab since the hight shelter openedi
+We are proactive in bidding and securing additional government funding for schemes where there is opportunity and work closely with other Hampshire councils to achieve this.
+By increasing access to temporary accommodation, we have significantly reduced the need for costly B&B. There has been no cold weather placements made into B&B since the night shelter opened.
 We encourage landlords to accept rent bonds, reducing the costs of rent deposits.
-Voluntary agency services The Vine - Day centre for homeless people and those at risk of being made homeless, offering a range of advice, support and training .
+Voluntary agency services The Vine - Day centre for homeless people and those at risk of being made homeless, offering a range of advice, support and training.
 It also runs the winter night shelter.
 Step by Step - Specialist accommodation and supported lodgings for young people aged 16-21.
-Rushmoor Citizens Advice - helps prevent homelessness by making sure clients receive their benefit entitlements, maximise their income, prioritise their debts and negotiate realistic repayment arrangements with landlords and creditors.
-Funding of voluntary organisations We benefit from having a number of voluntary advice and support services and have contributed funding to: The Vine Step by Step Rushmoor Citizens Advice Access to other sources of funding £274,000 DCGL grant to develop a subregional, north Hampshire prevention of homelessness scheme Funding secured for ex-offender tenancy support via Jigsaw Oak Housing secured £695,000 HCA Empty Homes funding to help provide 45 units of temporary accommodation at Clayton Court Hostel funding secured from CCG mental health, Hampshire County Council Drug & Alcohol dependency and Rushmoor Borough Council capital grant funding) Stoll secured HCA Care and Support Specialist Housing for ex-armed forces personnel and their dependent families DCLG £250,000 funding has been secured for 'Help for Single Homelessness' across seven North Hampshire districts to look at different approaches to dealing with people for whom traditional models of service delivery do not work - hub approach and assertive outreach training for outreach workers We have secured DCLG funding of £50,000
+Rushmoor Citizens Advice - helps prevent homelessness by making sure clients receive inco benefit entitlements, maximise their me, prioritise their debts and negotiate stic repayment arrangements with lords and creditors.
+Funding of voluntary organisations We ladvice cont benefit from having a number of voluntary ce and support services and have ributed funding to: The Vine Access to other sources of funding mental health, Hampshire County Council Drug & Alcohol dependency and Rushmoor Borough Council capital grant funding Stoll secured HCA Care and Support Specialist Housing funding for its scheme of supported housing for ex- armed forces personnel and their dependent families authority areas to enable victims of domestic abuse to stay safe in their own home.